airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 ### 4. Test the connector

 The minimum requirement for testing your connector is to pass the [Connector Acceptance Test](https://docs.airbyte.com/connector-development/testing-connectors/connector-acceptance-tests-reference) suite.
 The connector acceptence test is a blackbox test suite containing a number of tests that validate your connector behaves as intended by the Airbyte Specification.
 You're encouraged to add custom test cases for your connector where it makes sense to do so e.g: to test edge cases that are not covered by the standard suite.
-But at the very least, you must pass Airbyte's acceptance test suite.
+But at the very least, your connector must pass Airbyte's acceptance test suite.

-The code generator should have already generated a YAML file which configures the test suite.
-In order to run it, modify the `acceptance-test-config.yaml` file to look like this:
+The code generator makes a minimal acceptance test configuration.
+Let's modify it as follows to setup tests for each operation with valid and invalid credentials.
+Edit `acceptance-test-config.yaml` to look as follows:

 ```yaml
 # See [Connector Acceptance Tests](https://docs.airbyte.com/connector-development/testing-connectors/connector-acceptance-tests-reference)